willjelmer/new_gravitation/Examples/README.md

 ## Examples

 Included here are two examples, eclipse-predictions.py and solar-system-animation.py which both use real world data from NASA's JPL Horizons API for the positions, velocities and masses of the celestial bodies in our solar system.
+This data is included in the .json file '2025-mar-10' which included data from the 10th March 2025 @ 00:00:00 UT

 # eclipse-predictions.py